Nsé Ufot

-Nsé Ufot is an activist, community organizer, and the chief executive officer of the New Georgia Project, a voter support and legal action nonprofit organization founded by Stacey Abrams in 2013.
+Nsé Ufot is an activist, community organizer, and the former chief executive officer of the New Georgia Project, a voter support and legal action nonprofit organization founded by Stacey Abrams in 2013.
 Ufot's organizing efforts in the Georgia 2020 United States presidential election and the 2021 run-off election contributed to turning the state blue.
 In 2021, she was named one of Time's 100 Next, nominated by Ai-jen Poo.
+Ufot was fired from the New Georgia Project in 2022, with the group stating that she owes hundreds of thousands of dollars in non-work related expenses.

 Early life and education

 Ufot was born in Nigeria and was raised in Southwest Atlanta, Georgia.
 Ufot cites her experience as a naturalized American citizen as a driver for her commitment to ensuring voting rights.
 When she was 14, she served as a page for the Georgia House of Representatives.
 She attended the Georgia Institute of Technology for her undergraduate studies, where she received a Bachelor of Science degree in psychology in 2002.
 She then attended the University of Dayton School of Law, where she received her Juris Doctor degree.